Mesquite Senior Games … Your Athletic Encore

 In 2013 Golf was dropped due to low participation.
 Long Drive and a Road Race (for all ages) were added.

-In 2014 a Non-Competitive / No-Fee Fitness Walk was added.
+In 2014 a Non-Competitive / No-Fee / All Ages Fitness Walk was added.

 In 2015 Bicycling was introduced with 3 and 5.8 Mile Time Trials.
-Road Race (Running) was dropped due to lack of interest.
+Weight Throw was added to supplement Track & Field.